-Back in December, we wrote about a nonprofit called New Story that was building the world’s first 3D-printed neighborhood for impoverished people in Mexico.
-Today, we present to you a startup that is taking 3D-printing to another level when it comes to homebuilding.
+We have previously written about a nonprofit called New Story that was building the world’s first 3D-printed neighborhood for impoverished people in Mexico.
+Now, we present to you a startup that is taking 3D-printing to another level when it comes to homebuilding.

 The startup, Mighty Buildings, is using a 20-foot-high printer inside a warehouse in Oakland that can print small homes in just 24 hours.
 While that’s about the same amount of time as the 3D-printed homes in Mexico, Mighty Buildings is using a different process that can print more elements of a house.
 The homes in Mexico use 3D printing only for the walls and floor, but the Oakland-based printer can also produce other elements like the roof and ceiling—saving both time and money.
 The startup says that by automating more of the construction process, it can make homes more affordable.
 Compared to an average house in California, the new homes cost as much as 45% less.